toncenter/tonweb/CONTRIBUTING.md

 });
 ```

-Suck skipped tests will still be displayed in the "skipped"
+Such skipped tests will still be displayed in the "skipped"
 section of the Jest test report.